12 Questions People Still Have About 9/11

 The theory: As early as July 31, 2001, the FAA had issued a warning to airlines that “terror groups are known to be planning and training for hijackings.”
 And according to CNN, this wasn’t the first such warning issued by the government.

 The consensus: In fact, it may have been even earlier.
 As far back as 1998, the FAA had been warning airlines and airports to maintain a “high degree of alertness” in response to ominous statements made by Osama bin Laden.
+These are the things the Government doesn’t want you to know about Area 51.

 Why didn’t anyone warn us?